 I had a wee bit of an ebay addiction in my early twenties.
 I spent many sleepless nights "sneaker-fishing" my way into senseless purchases.
 I kicked my habit but have many reminders, including two fabulous, but un-wearably inconvenient, vintage Bakelite pins.
-I had considered framing them but wasn't sure how they would look.
-The I started to see a few framed brooches around.
-Barbara, of hodge:podge, created a version most similar to what I was after and as soon I saw hers I knew it would be a good idea.
+The solution to a collection of brooches I don't wear?
+Frame them!

 - Cotton batting (I used leftovers from an upholstery project)